QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 # Blueprints Design
 Torque's blueprints are reusable components designed to model a required environment from the infrastructure to the application. **Blueprint designers** utilize Torque's VSCode plugin or the Torque's self-service UI to build a YAML based imperative blueprints that aimed to fulfill business requirements in a self-service manner for their end-users.

 Common example will be a platform team or a DevOps team building Dev, Test and staging environments for their development, QA and product teams.
-With Torque, the DevOps team can focus on desgin, best practices, and security for environment, while their end users are being self-served from the torque UI, API or eco-system integrations based on governance and policies without having the 'keys-to-the-cloud'.
+With Torque, the DevOps team can focus on design, best practices, and security for environment, while their end users are being self-served from the torque UI, API or eco-system integrations based on governance and policies without having the 'keys-to-the-cloud'.

 ## Torque's Blueprint YAML
 The Torque's YAML is a the main specification for blueprint designers to build blueprints out of grains and expose environments to end-users in the Torque's catalog.